mohsenoid/Android-Interview-Questions/README.md

    * Make it immutable.
 22. #### Explain how wait/notify mechanism works.
 23. #### Describe implementation of HashMap.
 What is collision?
 Difference between HashSet and TreeSet?
+24. #### Whether static method can use nonstatic members?
+- NO
+25. #### Do objects get passed by reference or value in Java?
+   * In Java all primitives and objects are passed by value, meaning that their copy will be manipulated in the receiving method.
+But there is a caveat - when you pass an object reference into a method, a copy of this reference is made, so it still points to the same object!
+This means, that any changes that you make inside this object are retained, when the method exits.
+26. #### What is the difference between instantiation and initialization of an object?
+   * Initialization: is the process of the memory allocation, when a new variable is created.
+   * Instantiation: is the process of explicitly assigning definitive value to a declared variable.
+27. #### What is GC (garbage collector)?
+How does it work?
+   * All objects are allocated on the heap area managed by the JVM.
+As long as an object is being referenced, the JVM considers it alive.
+Once an object is no longer referenced and therefore is not reachable by the application code, the garbage collector removes it and reclaims the unused memory.
+28. #### What is volatile modifier?
+   * The Java volatile keyword is used to mark a Java variable as "being stored in main memory", and not from the CPU cache.
+29. #### What is `transient` modifier?
+   * keyword is used in serialization.
+If you define any data member as transient, it will not be serialized.

+## Kotlin programming
+1. #### Have you tried Kotlin?
+2. #### What are Coroutines in Kotlin?
+3. #### What is Sealed Class in Kotlin?
+   * power enum

 ## Android Foundation
 1. #### What is ADB (Android Debug Bridge)?